A DIY Adventure Guide for a Mt. Makiling Hike

 6:00 PM – Travel back to Manila

 Mt.
 Makiling is genuinely a great place to hike or spend time with nature.
-Under the care of UPLB, the forest and the area is thriving.
-You could also learn more about flora and fauna of the Philippines.
+Under the care of UPLB, the forest and the area are thriving.
+You could also learn more about the flora and fauna of the Philippines.
 I hope you enjoy your visit here and stay safe!

 About the Writer